PorcusorulMagic/K4-System-Time-Played-Website/README.md

 2. **Extract the Website:** After downloading, extract the contents of the website into your webhost directory.
 From the releases, you find it pre zipped with the correct name.

-3. **Configuration:** The config is being generated after the first start of the plugin, to configs/plugins/K4-System/ folder.

-4. **Permissions:** You can set the permissions as you need in the counterstrikesharp/configs/admins.json
+3. **Configuration:**

+- Use mysql from your counterstrikesharp/configs/plugins/K4-System/K4-System.json
+- Move conent of webserver/ folder to your webspace
+- Edit inc/config.php

 <p align="right">(<a href="#readme-top">back to top</a>)</p>